 - Unicorn?
 The B.A.A. symbol is the unicorn, so that’s why you see it engraved on the medals presented to Boston marathoners.

-The impact on the local economy is big.
+The impact on the local economy is significant.

 Most Consecutive Boston Marathons

-Bennet Beach holds the record of most consecutive Boston Marathons.
+Bennet Beach holds the record for most consecutive Boston Marathons.

 In 2012, he set the record after he finished his 45th consecutive Boston Marathon.

 At the time, the record was held by Neil Weygandt with 44 straight races.

 Back in 1966, Bobbi Gibb became the first woman to run the Boston Marathon.

 Since she was considered a “bandit” runner, Gibb’s finish was deemed to be unofficial.